hyper-nft-dev/hpyernft-repo-hub/docs/technical/deployment.md

 ## Overview

-This guide provides comprehensive instructions for deploying Lemora Wallet Tracker in different environments, from development to production.
+This guide provides comprehensive instructions for deploying HyperNFT nft.generator in different environments, from development to production.
 The application supports multiple deployment strategies including local development, staging, and production environments.

 ## Prerequisites